oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

     ![Users](images/oci-users.png)

-2. Click on the non federated user name to view the details.
-(The non federated user name should be your email address -without any prefix- what was used during the trial signup.)
+2. Click on the non-federated user name to view the details.
+(The non-federated user name should be your email address -without any prefix- what was used during the trial signup.)

     ![User](images/registered-email.png)

-3. In the User Detail page scroll down and click **Auth Tokens**.
+3. On the User Detail page scroll down and click **Auth Tokens**.

     ![Auth tokens](images/auth-tokens.png)